vstoykovbg/doublerandom/README.md

 You shuold hear the noise from the microphone in your headphones or speakers connected to the sound output.

-You can use this command to boost the microphone input's volume:
+You can use these commands to boost the microphone input's volume:

 ```
 $ amixer sset 'Mic Boost' 100%
-$ amixer sset 'Mic' 100%
+$ amixer sset 'Capture' 100%
 ```

 On some systems it may be different - 'Mic Boost (+20 dB)' instead of 'Mic Boost':